yorenschriever/PixelMapper/README.md

 The CSV file contains the positions in a coordinate system [-1,1] x [-1,1].
 How you can use these positions to display patterns is out of scope of this project.
 If you are familiar with quartz composer (macos), I got a plugin that will send out your composition to the leds.
 Let me know if you are interested.
 You can also export a header (*.h) file if you want to use the positions in one of your Arduino projects directly (still experimental, the format might change)

 Pro tip: At any point in the process you can download the current state from the hamburger menu.
 This is useful if you want to create a backup, continue at a later time, or continue on another device.
 I found it convenient to download the state after capturing, send it to my desktop and do the review and export on a large monitor.

+Pixelmapper is available offline as progressive web app.
+This can be useful when working in venues without a reliable internet connection, or when you want to use websocket connections on a network that is not connected to the internet.
+To install the PWA, open [Pixelmapper](https://yorenschriever.github.io/pixelmapper/) in your browser, open the browsers menu, and select 'Add to home screen'.

 ## How does it work?
 It is an old project that I have ported a few times over the years.
 It started out as a dedicated hardware device based on a Raspberry pi and a camera module.
 The code was written in cpp and not very flexible.
 As phones became more powerful, about 5 years ago, i realised that this would be the ideal platform, because they are smaller and easy available.
 I rewrote it in java in Android studio and created an app out of it.
 It worked, but was now only available on android, and because i wasn't too familiar with writing native apps, the ui was spartan.
 Now technology has advanced, I realised it would be possible to do it all in the browser.
 This would make Pixelmapper available on Android, ios and desktop, without bothering about app stores or installers.